 The nomination should address sustained excellence and innovation in mentoring practices, and/or advising.
 These efforts may be related to guiding student research and/or facilitating or enhancing the professional development of students.
-The prize consists of a $500 award and a personalized commemorative plaque.
+The prize consists of a $500 award and a personalized framed certificate.
 The award will be processed by payroll, and will be adjusted up to account for estimated taxes.

 - Faculty (including tenure-system, specialized, and field faculty), academic professionals, Civil Service staff and doctoral candidates all within the School of Social Work (SSW) may be nominated.

 - The nominee should have a minimum of three years at the SSW serving in a mentoring and/or advising capacity, either formally or informally, prior to the nomination deadline.

 - The nominee has not won this award in the previous 5 years.

 Evidence of sustained excellence and innovation in mentoring and/or advising practices, including but not limited to: